Tax Comparison

 Tax CategoryπŸ‡¬πŸ‡§ United KingdomπŸ‡¦πŸ‡ͺ United Arab EmiratesSavings

 Figures are illustrative and based on publicly available tax rates for the 2025/26 tax year.
 Individual circumstances vary.
-Consult a qualified tax advisor before making relocation decisions.
+Consult a qualified tax adviser before making relocation decisions.

 Residency